SparkleMalone/SimpleFeatures/README.md

 # Post Workshop Assessment:

-We will use data from FLuxnet CH4 to explore patterns in natural methane emissions.
-Explore the distribution of tower sites and create 5 visualizations of this dataset that may be helpful to understand in the design and development of models.
-Look for patterns.
-You are welcome to use any additional data.
+Explore the distribution of tower sites and create 2 visualizations of this dataset that may be helpful to understand in the design and development of models.
+You are welcome to use any additional data or just new plot types.